ShannonNoah/Information-retrieval-system/README.md

 - **MiniLM** was the most effective reranker overall.
 It achieved the highest MAP and P@10 scores, indicating that it consistently returned more relevant documents at the top of the list.
 This model benefits from being trained on a wide variety of question-answer pairs, making it well-suited for tasks like this where queries vary widely.

-- **Doc2Vec** performed reasonably well and outperformed the baseline in some areas.
-However, it struggled to understand deeper semantic relationships in text, which is where transformer-based models like MiniLM have an advantage.
+- **Doc2Vec** performed reasonably well but struggled to understand deeper semantic relationships in text, which is where transformer-based models like MiniLM have an advantage.

 - **Universal Sentence Encoder (USE)** had the lowest performance.
 This is likely because USE is trained to provide general-purpose sentence embeddings rather than task-specific ones.
 As a result, it wasn’t as effective at ranking documents for complex scientific queries.